 Niagara District Stroke Centre is a regional service at the Niagara Falls Site.
 It offers several programs for both acute stroke and transient ischemic attack (TIA).

 The Niagara District Stroke Centre works with a number of provincial partners to ensure the care in Niagara meets best practice standards.
 “Pre-hospital and Emergency Department treatment, diagnostic testing, inpatient care, rehabilitation and follow-up counselling form a care continuum and need to be fully integrated so patients will have the best outcome possible,” says Niagara District Stroke Centre Co-ordinator Leanne Hammond.

 Niagara District Stroke Centre works closely with Base Hospital, which implements the provincial paramedic prompt card, ensuring all Niagara residents are assessed and directed to the appropriate centre.
-Stroke protocols have been put in place, so that all 911 calls resulting in suspected stroke patients come by ambulance to Greater Niagara General if they meet the criteria for tPA - a clot busting drug for stroke.
+Stroke protocols have been put in place, so that all 911 calls resulting in suspected stroke patients come by ambulance to the Niagara Falls Site if they meet the criteria for tPA - a clot busting drug for stroke.
 Part of the protocol involves notifying the Emergency Department in advance, so the dedicated stroke team is gathered when the ambulance arrives with the patient.